TylerNP/CS365-Movie-Database/ExampleFlows.md

 #### RECOMMENDATION FEATURE
 Kade Cabrera visits our website because she wants to find other movies based off of her likes and dislikes.
-First, Kade requests the catalog of movies she has watched with `/catalog/movies`.
+First, Kade requests the catalog of movies to find what she has watched with `/catalog/movies`.
 Kade rates movie, A, on her account with a POST request to `/users/{id}/list/{movie_id}/rate/` with a like and movie, B, with disklike.
 Kade then receives recommendations with a GET `/recommend/{id}`